djh20/ardleaf/README.md

 ## Application
 The application is located at ArdLeaf_Application\out\ardleaf-win32-x64\ardleaf.exe (64-bit, Windows) When started, it will search through COM ports for an arduino (Make sure any other arduinos are disconnected).

-This README will be updated with more information when I have time.

 Image of application:
 ![Image of application](Images/app.jpg)